Cherrapunji & Shillong, Meghalaya: Monsoon 7 Hidden Paradise

 Getting Around:

 • Day tours via shared or private cabs (₹2,000–3,000/day).
-Shared options are cost-effective (~₹600–800/head) .
+Shared options are cost-effective (~₹600–800/head).

-• Local buses cheaper but less flexible.
+• Local buses are cheaper but less flexible.

 Car Rental: